tariqsyed1/tariqsyed1/README.md

 ## Hi there!
-I'm [Tariq][website] 👋
+I'm Tariq 👋

 <!-- SUMMARY:START -->
 ### I'm entering my third year of Computer Science.
 - :office: I’m currently looking for a Winter 2021 Co-op!
 - :hammer: I’m working on creating a [custom website][website].
 - 🌱 I’m currently learning Node.js, Data Structures, and Databases.
 - :mortar_board: I attend [York University](https://www.yorku.ca).
 - 🥅 2020 Goals: Contribute more to Open Source projects.

 If you're here for examples of my work, scroll down below to see my pinned projects.
 Thanks for stopping by!